trojan-actions/dependabot-usage-report/README.md

 # Dependabot usage report

 This GitHub Action generates a report of all the repositories in your organization that have a Dependabot configuration file.
-The report is pushed to a specified repository as a Markdown file.
+The report is pushed to a specified repository as a csv file.

 ### Inputs
 `token` (required): A GitHub token with repo scope to push the report to the repository.